A short history of Feeding Futures

 Improving children’s health

-Feeding Futures is currently providing meals to around 300 children at Sidai Primary School and farm training to around 140 households.
+Feeding Futures is currently providing meals to around 330 children at Sidai Primary School and farm training to around 140 households.
 The plan is to use the ‘Partnership for Sustainability’ model with more schools in the region over the next five years but also to offer the model to others who can learn from the Feeding Futures team..

 The gift of water

-D. Hunja-Previous member of MPS Board of management, “Since 1976, Mukinyai Primary school has never had a single drop of water.
+D. Hunja – Previous member of MPS Board of management, “Since 1976, Mukinyai Primary school has never had a single drop of water.
 Feeding Futures was sent here by God to prepare us for the pandemic we are experiencing right now.
 Pupils used to fetch water at the river Mau and you can imagine if we didn’t have water, pupils would be coming with their own water for hand-washing purposes.
 Now we have enough water not only to cook but for also for hand-washing.”

-D. Hunja-Previous, former Board of School Management
+D. Hunja - Former Board of School Management

 The benefit of school meals

 The head teacher Mary Njoroge said “Needy pupils can now access at least two meals a day with one of the meals being at school since their parents cannot afford to provide breakfast or lunch at home which has been provided at school for the last 2 years”.
+Now ongoing.

 “Cases of absenteeism have gradually reduced and the health of the children has improved since they receive a balanced diet which has been guaranteed and also an improved school discipline since in the past there were many cases of theft of money at home by the pupils so that they can buy food during lunch hour and there has been no need by the same pupils to steal money from their parents now that they have no food to buy.
 The moral values have also improved such as responsible children who wash their plates and cups and patience in that they queue well during meals time and in case there is a class of pupils who have been caught up in a class activity and got late for their meals actually find that the other pupils did not get double portions and left them without a meal”